DocYoungblood/stats_case_study/README.md

     Robert (Bob) Ebend

 ## 2 Introduction
-Our groups hypothesis is the region of origin of a vehicle DOES not affect the miles per gallon(mpg) of a vehicle.
+Our groups hypothesis is the region of origin of a vehicle DOES affect the miles per gallon(mpg) of a vehicle.
 To better understand this we also examined the alternate hypothesis that region of origin of a vehicle does NOT affect it's mpg.

 ## 3 Discussion of the Data
 We analysed a csv cointaining data of various vehicles manufactured between 1970 to 1982.